connerc/mkto-manager/README.md

 })
 ```

-A `summary` prop is also available that offers a quick summary of Axios request and Response / Mkto API Response information - great for quickly getting a summary of the response when developing.
+A `summary` prop is also available that offers a quick summary of Axios Request and Response / Mkto API Response information - _great for quickly getting a summary of the response when developing._

 ```js
 mktoResponse.summary = {
     //  Request